Best Pickleball Paddles: Top Picks + Spec Table + Buying Guide

 Is a heavier paddle always more stable?

 Not always.
-Stability comes from build and balance too.
-Many players do well around ~7.9–8.6 oz.
+Stability comes from build, balance, shape, and twist weight too.
+Many players do well around ~7.9–8.6 oz, but the real question is whether the paddle stays steady without making your hands late.

 Quick Compare: Top Picks